BeyondTrust/terraform-provider-sra/docs/data-sources/jump_policy_list.md

 Optional:

+- `approval_approver_scope` (String) The scope of approval granted to approvers.
+If "not_requestor", then the approver cannot approve their own requests.
+If "anyone", anyone who is permitted to approve, can approve requests, including their own. _This field only applies to PRA_
 - `approval_display_name` (String) The display name of the approvers that requestors will see.
 It is required only if approvals are enabled. _This field only applies to PRA_
 - `approval_email_addresses` (Set of String) This field only applies to PRA
 - `approval_email_language` (String) The language in which approval emails will be sent.
 Must be the locale code for one of the locales listed on the Localization → Languages page. _This field only applies to PRA_